-When you’re dog has an upset stomach or diarrhea, you might be tempted to reach for the reliable pink bottle of Pepto Bismol in the medicine cabinet.
-But is this something that dogs should be given, or will you only make the problem worse, or prolong their suffering?
+When you’re dog has an upset stomach or diarrhea, you may be tempted to reach for the reliable pink bottle called Pepto Bismol.
+But should your dog be taking this or will you only be making the problem worse?

-Dogs have a habit of being curious, and usually lead with their noses.
-That means they can end up sticking their snout in all sorts of things that probably shouldn’t be ingested.
-The result is that they get more than their fair share of stomachaches, which can be hard for you as the owner to watch.
+First off, dogs are curious animals.
+They usually lead with their noses meaning they’ll get into all sorts of things that probably shouldn’t be ingesting.
+As a result, they get their fair share of stomachaches, which is hard for you to watch.

 Can I Give My Dog Pepto Bismol?
-Answer: Use Carefully
+Answer: Yes, cautiously

-When dogs get an upset stomach or diarrhea, which both can occur for a multitude of reasons, namely they aren’t too discerning of what goes down the hatch, it’s different than when we get an upset stomach.
-When humans have stomach trouble, it can go on for hours and hours, and instead of suffering through this we typically take something to help ease the process.
-If we’re backed up we’ll take something with a laxative effect.
-If it’s diarrhea cramps we’ll take something to stop the looseness, like Pepto-Bismol.
+When dogs get an upset stomach or diarrhea, it’s different than when we experience the same symptoms.
+With people, such problems it can go on for hours, even days.
+Instead of suffering through this, we typically take something to help ease it.
+If we’re backed up we’ll take a laxative.
+For diarrhea cramps we’ll take a medicine, to stop the looseness, like Pepto-Bismol.

-But for dogs their stomach problems typically don’t last a long time.
-They have a quick digestion and they have their own means of handling the problem.
-If they can’t digest what’s causing the trouble, they’ll usually vomit it back up.
-If they’re experiencing diarrhea, they just soldier through it, knowing it won’t last too long and isn’t something to be too concerned about unless it is recurring or chronic, in which case Pepto-Bismol won’t be sufficient to address it.
+But your dog’s stomach problems typically won’t last for long.
+They have quicker digestion and their own means of handling such problems.
+If they can’t digest what’s causing the trouble, they’ll usually vomit it up.
+If they’re experiencing diarrhea, they just soldier through it, because it won’t last too long.
+It’s usually not something to be too concerned about unless it is recurring or chronic, in which case Pepto-Bismol won’t be sufficient to address it.

-Dogs don’t sit around wondering how their problem is going to effect their day, or freaking out about how long they’re going to be in pain for.
-Animals are always in the moment, and just deal with things as they occur.
-Once they’re feeling better again, they don’t reflect back on how bad their stomach ache was, they just get on with their life and are good as new again.
+Dogs don’t sit around wondering how their problem is going to effect their day.
+Nor do they freak out about how long they’re going to be in pain for.
+Animals are in the moment, and just deal with things as they occur.
+Once they’re feeling better again, they don’t reflect back on how bad their stomach ache was, they just get on with their life.

-Please note: If you do administer Pepto Bismol to your dog do not give them more then 1.5ml per pound of their body weight over any 12 hour period.
+If you do administer Pepto Bismol to your dog do not give them more then 1.5ml per pound of their body weight over any 12-hour period.

 OTC Medications & Dogs

 Pepto can be used for dogs but we are cautious about recommending it.
-Veterinarians can more effectively help you with the important decisions regarding your dog’s health, but you don’t need to alert them to every little thing that’s wrong with them.
-Only contact them if you are seeing your dog behave in ways that aren’t normal.
+Veterinarians can more effectively help you with important decisions regarding your dog’s health.
+You don’t need to alert them to every little thing that’s wrong but you should contact them if you are seeing your dog behave in ways that aren’t normal.
 This applies to long term digestive problems which, at first glance, you may have considered using Pepto for treatment.